sheikhfahad67/axios-hook-typescript/README.md

 ## Installation

-`npm install axios react-toastify axios-interceptor-hook`
+`npm install axios react-toastify axios-hook-typescript`

 > `axios` and `react-toastify` are peer dependencies and needs to be installed explicitly